GoAnimate-Wrapper/GoAnimate-Wrapper/README.md

 ```
 **When done, go to your web browser and navigate to `localhost`.**

-There totally wasnt a evennode server here.
+There totally wasnt an evennode server here.

-Also goanimate wrapper has been used multiple times for different projects to revive goanimate (sometimes for archiving). the latest being (redacted)
+Also GoAnimate Wrapper has been used multiple times for different projects to revive goanimate (sometimes for archiving) with the latest being unknown.